borgsid/_voleeyo/README.md

-# buildspace
+# Voleeyo
-### Welcome 👋
+### This is V1 pok for a Volunteer platform.
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+I'm working on a Volunteer WebApp to help volunteers connect and contribute to society.